rogervila/rogervila.github.io/index.md

 # 👋 Hi, I'm Roger

-I am a Full Stack developer, and I love Open Source and the value that it provides to the community.
+I am a Full Stack developer, specialized on PHP, JavaScript and Python development.

-You may find some thoughts I wrote about [the value that Open Source brings to my job as a developer](https://rogervila.medium.com/the-value-that-open-source-provides-to-my-job-298ea0a2d185).
+I work as a developer consultant, and I like to collaborate on Open Source projects.

 📦  These are some of the projects I have created: